Dom1n9o/Dom1n9o/README.md

 - 👋 Hi, I’m @Dom1n9o
-- Newbiee there.
-I'm bad
+- Newbieeee there.
+I'm bad, Seriously.
 - Is it a social media app?
 Any hot girl there?
 I love whores 💕
 - Love this lyrics --  Givenchy  LouisV  DoubleV  icey, wedding ring  better things  better half  wifey.
+- GL

 <!---
 Dom1n9o/Dom1n9o is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.